'Shameful': Rahul Gandhi condemns murder of Haryana Congress leader

 New Delhi, June 27: Congress president Rahul Gandhi on Thursday condemned the killing of the party's Haryana unit leader Vikas Chaudhary in Faridabad and said it reflects the deteriorating law-and-order situation in the state.
 He prayed for peace of the departed soul.

 "The killing of Congress spokesperson and leader Vikas Chaudhary in Faridabad is a condemnable, shameful and tragic incident.
 It reflects the deteriorating law-and-order situation in Haryana.
-May Chaudharuy's soul rest in peace and may God provide his family the strength to bear this loss," Gandhi said in a tweet in Hindi.
+May Chaudhary's soul rest in peace and may God provide his family the strength to bear this loss," Gandhi said in a tweet in Hindi.

 Instead of saving the ship, he jumped: Chouhan takes a dig at Rahul Gandhi